Compiled by: Alex Smiley

 Fold3 - features premier collections of original military records.
 These records include the stories, photos, and personal documents of the men and women who served in the military.
 Use this link to access Fold3 from JCLD.
 Use this link to access Fold3 remotely.

-HeritageQuest Online - With more than 4.4 billion records that delivers an essential collection of genealogical and historical sources—with coverage dating back to the 1700s.
+HeritageQuest Online - With more than 4.4 billion records that deliver an essential collection of genealogical and historical sources—with coverage dating back to the 1700s.

 Your Family Tree Presents: Get Started in Family History - This 228-page book provides everything you need to get going in family history.
 It’s packed with expert advice to help you find and use your family’s records.
 Discover how to use the internet for your research; make the most of a visit to a record office, share your findings, and much more.
 Please note: This digital version of the magazine does not currently include the covermount items or content you would find on printed newsstand copies.